-- 8.5.7.5.
-Ensure social media commentary does not misrepresent Council's adopted or established positions and be seen to treat any decision taken by Council respectfully, even if disagreeing with it. - 8.6.7.6.
+- 7.1.
+Present Council as effective and cohesive, regardless of differing opinions. - 7.2.
+Be respectful, fair, open minded and accurate in all social media interactions. - 7.3.
+Disclose that you are a Councillor in the biography for any social media accounts that are used in the performance of, or in connection with, your functions as a Councillor, or otherwise in relation to Council matters. - 7.4.
+Be accurate, informative and truthful. - 7.5.
+Ensure social media commentary does not misrepresent Council's adopted or established positions and be seen to treat any decision taken by Council respectfully, even if disagreeing with it. - 7.6.
 Identify expressions of your personal opinions so as to make it clear that you are not speaking for or on behalf of Council.
-Councillors are entitled to express views that differ from the position adopted at Council meetings, however, you must make it clear that those views are expressed as your own personal views and do not represent a position adopted bynot those of Council as a whole.
-Wherever possible Tthis expression of personal view should be in the post itself, rather than and the Councillor should not seeking to rely solely on a general disclaimer in their online biography or similar.
+Councillors are entitled to express views that differ from the position adopted at Council meetings, however, you must make it clear that those views are your own personal views and not those of Council.
+Wherever possible this should be in the post itself, rather than the Councillor seeking to rely solely on a general disclaimer in their online biography or similar.

 Council has attracted significant media attention following a decision to close a street to vehicular traffic.
 A Councillor who did not support the decision retweets a media article on the subject with the comment "we've made a big mistake here and the sooner we return this street to the way it was before, the better."
 The Councillor relies on the fact that their Twitter profile includes the sentence "all views my own".
-Notwithstanding the profile disclaimer, this tweet is likely to be misleadingmight give some in the community the impression that the Councillor is speaking for Council on a changed position.
-I and if the Councillor wished to tweet, the Councillors could tweet "speaking for myself, I think the Council has made a big mistake but sadly, this is the position that was endorsed by the majority".
+Notwithstanding the profile disclaimer, this tweet is might give some in the community the impression that the Councillor is speaking for Council on a changed position.
+If the Councillor wished to tweet, the Councillor could tweet "speaking for myself, I think the Council has made a big mistake but sadly, this is the position that was endorsed by the majority".

-- 8.7.7.7.
-Be aware that "liking" or "sharing" a post can be considered to be endorsing the position. - 8.8.7.8.
-Ensure posts are devoid of comments that could reasonably be construed as being derogatory, offensive or insulting to any person, group of people or organisation. - 8.9.7.9.
+- 7.7.
+Be aware that "liking" or "sharing" a post can be considered to be endorsing the position. - 7.8.
+Ensure posts are devoid of comments that could reasonably be construed as being derogatory, offensive or insulting to any person, group of people or organisation. - 7.9.
 Provide individual Council email address and phone number for resident/ratepayer's enquiries.

-9.8.
-When using social media, don't:
+8. When using social media, don't:

-9.1.8.1.
-Misrepresent Council or actively undermine Council or its adopted or established positions.
+8.1. misrepresent Council or its adopted or established positions.